ampproject/amphtml/extensions/amp-bind/amp-bind.md

 ## Debugging

-Test in development mode (with the URL fragment `#development=1`) to highlight warnings and errors during development.
+Test in development mode (with the URL fragment `#development=1`) to highlight warnings and errors during development and to access special debugging functions.

 ### Warnings